ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 It's crazy competitive out there.

 Inasmuch as I'd like to think that I got into the same schools solely because of my efforts, I got lucky because of people who took chances on me.
-My first break into NLP research was in spaCy, when Matt/Ines and Sofie
+My first break into NLP research was in spaCy, when Matt and Sofie supported me in co-leading (with Akos!) our hash-embeddings technical report.
+This gave me the confidence to undertake my own independent work for Tagalog NLP, which led to calamanCy and TLUnified-NER.

+**I think I've developed a mantra over time: people over projects, projects over publications.**

+### On choosing programs

+### What's next, and hope for the next few years